dateng2016/notes/notes.md

 ### Suggestion

-- Add email verification during signing up and ask the user to input the password TWICE to prevent error and confirm user intent.
+- Ask the user to input the password TWICE to prevent error and confirm user intent.
 - Add email and/or phone number syntax verificatoin.
 - Add email and/or phone number verification process to confirm ownership of email and prevent spam/fake account.
 - Improve the CAPTCHA process to better the user experience.